christopheralcock/todo_challenge/README.md

 *A quick weekend challenge in my 8th week at Makers Academy, I took the opportunity to brush up on my vanilla js, having felt on slightly shaky ground after some tutorials in angular.
 Very pleased with the job I did with the design.
 If I had longer, I'd serve it on sinatra, add a log in and get persistence, to make it usable in the wild.*

+*To have a look at it, clone the repo and open the index.html file.*

 *Below follows the brief of the weekend challenge:*

 # Todo Challenge